rust-lang/rfcs/text/0000-rand-core.md

     functions so that most users will not be affected by this RFC

 In the future, we may wish to introduce some more crates, as follows.
-This list is provided for insight into the larger picture only; please do use this RFC to comment on these crates (use the [Rand crate revision RFC] instead):
+This list is provided for insight into the larger picture only; please do not use this RFC to comment on these crates (use the [Rand crate revision RFC] instead):

 *   a `rand_os` crate exposing `OsRng` and possibly `NewSeeded`